 NOTE 2: In case of RRC reconfiguration with sync, the UE uses resources configured in rrc-ConfiguredSidelinkGrant (while T304 on the MCG is running) if provided by the target cell.

 NOTE 3: It is up to UE implementation to determine, in accordance with TS 38.321[3], which resource pool to use if multiple resource pools are configured, and which resource allocation scheme is used in the AS based on UE capability (for a UE in RRC_IDLE/RRC_INACTIVE) and the allowed resource schemes sl-PosAllowedResourceSelectionConfig or sl-AllowedResourceSelectionConfig in the resource pool configuration.

+NOTE 4: When configured with SL CA, it is up to UE implementation on how to select one of the carriers from the configured SL CA carriers for SL-PRS transmission.